-An influenza-associated pediatric death was reported in week 06 that occurred during week 53.
-The child was a less than one year of age resident of HSR 2/3 with an underlying medical condition.
-A specimen from the child was positive for influenza B by rapid test; a blood specimen was collected and tested positive for Methicillin-resistant Staphylococcus aureus (MRSA).
+An influenza-associated pediatric death was reported in week 07 that occurred during week 04.
+The child was a thirteen year old resident of HSR 2/3 with no underlying medical conditions.
+A specimen from the child was positive for influenza A H3 by PCR; a bronchial and an endotracheal specimen was collected and tested positive for Methicillin-resistant Staphylococcus aureus (MRSA).
+A tracheal aspirate specimen was collected and tested positive for Candida albicans.
 The child was not vaccinated for influenza for the current season.

-Eleven influenza-associated pediatric deaths have been reported in Texas during the 2014-2015 influenza season.
+Twelve influenza-associated pediatric deaths have been reported in Texas during the 2014-2015 influenza season.
 Cases of influenza-associated pediatric mortality (children <18 years of age) are reportable year-round and by law in Texas.